 Reporting the Identity Theft

-A final think you should do to deal with identity theft is report it to the authorities.
+A final thing you should do to deal with identity theft is report it to the authorities.
 Having a police report will help if any of your banks question your account.
 It’s also a first step towards catching the person who did it (though crimes of identity theft are notoriously difficult to track down and prosecute).

 You may also want to report the theft to the FTC.
 All you have to do is fill out an online form.
 This acts as proof of your identity theft, and it’s good to have for when you file a police report.